-We have reviewed the accompanying financial statements of Hico Water System, Inc. ("System"), as of and for the year ended December 31, 2014, which collectively comprise the System's basic financial statements as listed in the table of contents.
-These financial statements are the responsibility of the Hico Water System, Inc.'s management.

-Our review was conducted in accordance with Statements on Standards for Accounting and Review Services issued by the American Institute of Certified Public Accountants and applicable standards of Government Auditing Standards issued by the Comptroller General of the United States of America.
-A review consists principally of inquiries of System's personnel and analytical procedures applied to financial data.
-It is substantially less in scope than an audit in accordance with generally accepted auditing standards, the objective of which is the expression of an opinion regarding the financial statements taken as a whole.
+We have reviewed the accompanying financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the Hico Water System, Inc. ("System"), as of and for the year ended December 31, 2015, which collectively comprise the System's basic financial statements as listed in the table of contents.
+A review includes primarily applying analytical procedures to management's financial data and making inquiries of the management of the System.
+A review is substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the financial statements as a whole.
 Accordingly, we do not express such an opinion.